posuchowski/ariadne2/README.md

 # ariadne2

+I'm just getting started with (another) rewrite.
+This code just (hopefully) passes unit tests.
+There is no playable game or anything like that, yet.

 # Ariadne2 : Interactive Fiction Framework

 My love for the text adventure goes back to Zork.
 However, I would rather write a game than play a game.
-The primary goal of this project is to provide for as natural and as rich user interaction as possible.
-It's easy to create a puzzle- based game, but I think IF should be able to create the same kind of narrative experience as reading a novel or watching a film.
+The primary goal of this project is to provide for as natural and as rich user interaction as possible... eventually.
+It's easy to create a puzzle-based game, but I think IF should be able to create the same kind of narrative experience as reading a novel or watching a film.

 Ariadne is named after the character in Inception, and is as old as the movie.
 It's gone through several iterations.
-It keeps getting better and better, and that's more important than it ever being finished. :)
+I am currently reworking the classes from the original version into this one, while adding unit tests as I go.

 Commits will generally allow running sample_game.pl, but this isn't guaranteed since sometimes I just like to save my work.